druckis3000/samp-addon/README.md

 # SA-MP Addon
 ## Compatible with most recent SA-MP 0.3.7 R4-2 version

-This addon adds various San Andreas patches and additional features in order to make game easier and more enjoyable.
+This addon adds various San Andreas patches and additional features in order to make game easier and more entertaining.

 ## Features